Nirv-git/VRMods/README.md

 # ToggleIKTAnim
 Did you like having a button you could pin to your QuickMenu to quickly toggle movement animations with IKTweaks?
 This ultra simple mod adds a toggle to your QM that forcefully sets the preference for IgnoreAnimationsMode betweek "None" and "All".
 It is simple, dirty, but works!

+# IKTpresets
+Another mod that screws with the preferences of IKTweaks!
+I made this to be able to quickly change preferences when switching between avatars and to make it easier to tune the settings for an avatar.
+Features 16 slots to save presets to and a UIX based QuickMenu editor of common settings.

 # LocalCube